Skip to main content

 • Alternatives to Single-use Plastic

-We are reducing single-use plastic across campus by transitioning to compostable materials wherever possible.
+We are reducing single-use plastic across campus by transitioning to either resusable or compostable materials wherever possible.
 We also recommend aluminum products.
 Compared to plastic, aluminum is infinitely recyclable.

 • Materials